xsdk-project/MathPackagesTraining2020/_lessons/krylov_amg/lesson.md

 The matrix stencil looks like
 [<img src="anisotropic-stencil.png" width="400">](anisotropic-stencil.png)

-{% include qanda question='What do you observe in the previous runs?' answer='The first problem, which has an isotropic underlying mesh, converges in 7 iterations.
+{% include qanda question='What do you observe in the previous two runs?' answer='The first problem, which has an isotropic underlying mesh, converges in 7 iterations.
 The second problem converges in 22 iterations.'%}

 A smoother like Gauss-Seidel works by averaging the values of neighboring unknowns: